 The coming of the Callander and Oban Railway in the late 1870s opened up what had previously been the largely deserted north shore of Loch Awe.
-The island of Innis Chonain, close to the shore, was brought by Walter Campbell, who then built a house there for himself, his sister and his mother.
+The island of Innis Chonain, close to the shore, was purchased by Walter Campbell, who then built a house there for himself, his sister and his mother.

 The nearest church was at Dalmally, a long journey for the elderly Mrs Campbell.
 Walter Campbell therefore decided to build a church in a more convenient location, and picked a site on the steep north shore of Loch Awe.
 St Conan's Kirk was born.